spearhead-he/G4VM/README.md

 ---

-## Getting and Running the GEANT-4 Applications
+## Obtaining and Running the GEANT-4 Applications

 Follow these steps to get the GEANT-4 application running: